 - 10 Classic Images from the Golden Age of Advertising (article by WebUrbanist)

-- The Art of Golden Age Advertising (blogpost)
+- The 1960s: The Golden Age of Advertising

 Reading Challenge